Will A Debt Management Program Ruin My Credit Score?

 The primary reason people look into debt management programs is because they haven’t been able to keep up with payments on their credit cards.
-Debt management program clients tend to score high in this category because the program stresses on-time, automated and affordable monthly payments.
+Consumers in debt management programs do just the opposite.
+They score well in this category because the program stresses on-time, automated and affordable monthly payments.
 InCharge credit counselors get you in the habit – and keep you in the habit! – of paying bills on time.
-The real goal is help you establish a pattern of on-time payments, which will benefit your credit score.
+The real goal is help you establish a pattern of on-time payments, which will raise your credit score.

-Most debt management programs ask you to close all but one credit card account and that could have a temporary negative affect on your credit score.
+Your creditors ask you to close all credit card accounts and that could have a temporary negative affect on your credit score.
 Credit utilization is the percentage of available credit you use each month.
 The credit bureaus want that number to be 30% or less.
 The more credit cards you have open, the easier it is to stay under the 30% utilization boundary.
-Closing a card account could have the opposite effect, though only temporarily because you would steadily be paying down the amount used.
+Closing multiple card accounts could have the opposite effect, though only temporarily because you would steadily be paying down the amount used.

 For example, if your credit card has a $5,000 limit and you spend $3,000 this month, you have utilized 60% (3,000 ÷ 5,000 = .60) of your available credit.
 That’s too much.
 However, if you have three credit cards, each with a $5,000 credit limit and you spend the same amount this month ($3,000), you have used only 20% of your available credit (3,000 ÷ 15,000 = .20).
 That’s very acceptable.

 Unfortunately, if you close two of those cards you effectively force yourself above the 30% credit utilization line.
-However, because the cards are frozen, you should not be accumulating any more debt with them.
+However, because the cards are closed, you will not be accumulating any more debt with them.
 Instead, you are making payments that reduce the amount owed.
 As your debt decreases, so does your credit utilization percentage.

 It’s also worth noting that FICO says that, in some cases, it might include closed accounts with a balance on them when determining utilization.